Blueprint Specification

 services:

-# Redis 1 - all fields defined
+# A Redis instance that defines all available fields

 - type: redis